Do you feel confused about placing the ladder against the wall to follow the ladder angle rule?

 According to WHO (world health organization), the number of emergency or serious injuries by ladder within the United States is more than 164,000.
 Among them, more than 300 patients die.

-Even ladder manufacturers provide manuals and stickers to make you aware and explain to you how to use the ladder properly with angle rules and other safety.
+Even ladder manufacturers provide manuals and stickers to make you aware and explain how to use the ladder properly with angle rules and other safety.

 So why not follow this and save your valuable life!